 A magical moment happens when a writer takes a deep breath and launches into a passionate one-minute elevator pitch of a book concept before hundreds of other would-be authors.

 “It’s very touching,” says literary agent Arielle Eckstut about the emotion-charged atmosphere at Pitchapalooza.
 “These writers are wearing their hearts on their sleeves.”

 Adds her writer-husband David Henry Sterry: “This is the first time some have said in public, ‘I’m a writer.'”

 Welcome to Pitchapalooza, billed as the “American Idol for books, only kinder and gentler.”
-Since 2005, Eckstut and Sterry have taken Pitchapalooza to approximately 150 bookstores, writing conferences, book festivals and libraries — from Cape Cod and Chicago to the far-flung states of Hawaii and Alaska.
+Since 2005, Eckstut and Sterry have taken Pitchapalooza to more than 150 bookstores, writing conferences, book festivals and libraries — from Cape Cod and Chicago to the far-flung states of Hawaii and Alaska.
 It has drawn standing-room-only crowds and captured attention from The New York Times, Wall Street Journal, Washington Post, NPR and other media outlets.

 “Our whole goal is to help people improve.
 There’s never a sense of humiliation,” said Eckstut, an agent-at-large with Levine Greenberg Literary Agency in New York and the author of nine books.